-This series of electric cooling and heat pump package equipment is designed to accept a field installed electric heat kit.
-The unit is equipped to easily install the HKR/HKP Series Electric Heat Kit.
+This series of electric cooling and, heat pump package equipment is designed to accept a field installed electric heat kit.
+The unit is equipped to easily install the HKTP or HKR Series Electric Heat Kit.
 Full Installation Instructions are included in this kit.
 Please use this document for guidance in field equipping the package unit with electric heat.
-Choose the heat kit that fits the application for the specific installation.
-Permanently mark the unit's nameplate with the model being installed.